-Two Hour Transport will host our FOURTH EVER online reading event, via Zoom, on Wednesday, June 24th, at the usual Two Hour Transport time.
-Our featured readers will be Patrick Hurley and Mitchell Shanklin.
+Two Hour Transport will host our SIXTH EVER online reading event, via Zoom, on Wednesday, August 26th, at the usual Two Hour Transport time.
+Our featured readers will be Nisi Shawl and the Hugo-nauts (Shane Patrick White, Rossella Conti, Amanda Myre, Perry Kent, Steph Kwiatkowski, and Douglas Rudoff).
 Although we will not be together in person, we will be present with each other, warmly, by video or phone through Zoom.
 Join us!

 Bring yourself, and any food or beverages that you’d like, and join us ONLINE for two hours of science fiction and fantasy reading.
 All the usual components of the event will be in place: open mic sign-ups, open mic readings, and invited readers.

 – Just click on the link below (following the schedule).
 Don’t forget you can join by phone in the absence of computer access; instructions below.